-Whether you’re a birder or have pet birds on your own, you may wonder: which species are the birds that can eat upside down?
+Whether you’re a birder or have pet birds on your own, you may wonder: which species of birds can eat upside down?
 The answer is, quite a few of them!

 Keep reading to learn about a few other species of birds that can eat upside down.